lgatto/TeachingMaterial/git/1_Local.md

     $ git checkout master

 Not only can our repository store the changes made to files and directories, it can store multiple sets of these, which we can use and edit and update in parallel.
-Each of these sets, or parallel instances, is termed a *branch* and `master` is Git's default branch.
+Each of these sets, or parallel instances, is termed a *branch* and `master` is Git's default branch, as mentioned earlier.

 A new branch can be created from any commit.
 Branches can also be *merged* together.
+You can think of the branches as lists of subsequent commits and the branch names as pointers to the tip of the respective list (as mentioned before there is also a HEAD pointer which points to the current commit in the branch which is checked out at the given moment).

 Why is this useful?
 Suppose we've developed some software and now we want to add some new features to it but we're not sure yet whether we'll keep them.
 We can then create a branch 'feature1' and keep our master branch clean.
 When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the master branch.

 We create our branch for the new feature.

-    -o---o---o                               master
+    -c1---c2---c3                               master
               	\
-               o                             feature1
+               	 c4                             feature1

 We can then continue developing our software in our default, or master, branch,

-    -o---o---o---o---o---o                   master
+    -c1---c2---c3---c5---c6---c7                   master
                 \
-               o                             feature1
+                 c4                             feature1

 And, we can work on the new feature in the feature1 branch

-    -o---o---o---o---o                       master
+    -c1---c2---c3---c5---c6---c7                   master
                 \
-               o---o---o                     feature1
+                 c4---c8---c9                      feature1

 We can then merge the feature1 branch adding new feature to our master branch (main program):

-    -o---o---o---o---o---M                   master
+     -c1---c2---c3---c5---c6---c7--c10              master
                 \                   /
-               o---o---o                     feature1
+                 c4---c8---c9------                 feature1

-And continue developing,
+When we merge our feature1 branch with master git creates a new commit which contains merged files from master and feature1.
+After the merge we can continue developing.
+The merged branch is **not** deleted.
+We can continue developing (and making commits) in feature1 as well.

     -o---o---o---o---o---M---o---o           master
               \         /